AlEscher/pwndbg-gui/README.md

 To make the GUI more fluent and prevent hangups, the application is multithreaded.
 The main thread is the GUI thread, which starts other threads that handle input to GDB (`GdbHandler`), collecting output from GDB (`GdbReader`) and interaction with the inferior process (`InferiorHandler`)

+## Troubleshooting

+- If you are experiencing issues on startup relating to QT plugins not being found or loaded try to set `QT_DEBUG_PLUGINS=1` and retry.
+This will show you more debug output related to QT.
+Most likely you will have some missing dependencies that can be installed via you favourite package manager.
+On Ubuntu/Debian it was the `libxcb-cursor0` library.
+See this [SO post](https://stackoverflow.com/questions/68036484/qt6-qt-qpa-plugin-could-not-load-the-qt-platform-plugin-xcb-in-even-thou).

 ## External dependencies
 - [Qt PySide6](https://www.qt.io/download-open-source)
 - [Pygdbmi](https://github.com/cs01/pygdbmi)